Cvske/cpp_alghs/RSA/README.md

-it decrypts private key with given public key
+this app decrypts private key with given public key